ArdaSokol/grup5/.github/ISSUE_TEMPLATE/general_issue.md

 ---
-name: General Issue
+name: Organized Issue
-about: Use this template for general issues
+about: Use this template for already organized template to enter information
-title: "[General]: "
+title: "[Organized]: "
-labels: ["general"]
+labels: ["organized"]
 assignees: []
 ---